NikhilNarayana/FRC-YouTube-Uploader/README.md

 1. Install [Python](https://www.python.org/downloads) for your OS with the PATH added and make sure there are no other versions of Python 3.
 2. Install the program with `pip3 install -U FRCUploader`.
 If you want untested features you can download the repo and install with `pip3 install -U /path/to/repo`
 3. Create a folder for storing your match videos.
-4. Add the thumbnail to the match video folder as `thumbnail.png` (not required, but suggested).
+4. Add the thumbnail to the match video folder as `thumbnail.png` (not required, but recommended).
 5. Make your recording program follow this naming scheme: [MATCH TYPE] \(TIEBREAKER\) [MATCH NUM].[EXTENSION] ex.
 Qualification Match 1.mp4.
 6. Start the program by running `frcuploader`.
 7. Add in the necessary info in the Event Values and Match Values tabs